Browse all 35 theories about God's existence

 If our minds are purely the product of blind physical processes, we have no reason to trust our reasoning abilities - including the reasoning that led to naturalism.

-If infinite universes exist with every possible configuration, our fine-tuned universe requires no designer - it's inevitable.
-But does the multiverse itself require an explanation?
+If countless universes exist with every possible setup of physical laws, our life-friendly universe needs no designer - it's just one of many.
+But what explains the multiverse itself?

 Billions of people across all cultures report encounters with the divine.
 Can this universal phenomenon be dismissed as mere psychology, or does it point to something real?